JoshKoiro/code-context-yeeter/README.md

 PRs are welcome!
 Remember:

 - Reject complexity, the code doesn't care about your life story, just say what you did, what it should do, and yeet.
+- Be kind.
+I'm not a professional developer, if you are, I'd be happy to pick your brain about what I did wrong...don't be a karen about it.
 - Comments are for the weak (jk please comment your code)

 ## License 📜